InvaHealth/InvaHealthDDdescriptors/README.md

 # **InvaPact_Reference_ID**

-Identifier for the reference where the impact entry is reported in <a href="https://especes-exotiques-envahissantes.fr/invapact-un-projet-de-recherche-original-aborde-de-maniere-originale/"><em>InvaPact</em></a>; this field is currently being improved internally to have a consistent terminology across references within the database
+Identifier for the reference where the impact entry is reported in <a href="https://especes-exotiques-envahissantes.fr/invapact-un-projet-de-recherche-original-aborde-de-maniere-originale/"><em>InvaPact</em></a>; this field is currently being improved internally to have a consistent terminology across references within the database.

+# **DOI_URL**

+DOI (<a href="https://www.doi.org">digital object identifier</a>) in URL format (e.g., http://doi.org/10.1038/s41586-021-03405-6) or original URL when no DOI is available.